Last Updated on July 22, 2021 by Maggie Sutton

 When working to determine the market value of your home, an appraiser will go through a number of steps.
 First, they will tour your home and look at every aspect of the interior and exterior to determine the overall condition of the home.
 They’ll take pictures and look at all major systems, accounting for any updates or outstanding issues that could either improve or lower the home’s value.

 Next, they will look at comparable homes in the area and what their value is.
+Things like bedrooms, bathrooms, square footage, busy roads, and lot size are compared with other similar homes in your neighborhood.
 This is similar to the market analysis your real estate agent conducted when trying to determine how to price your home.
-After they have completed their inspection and comparative analysis, the appraiser will issue a final report stating the true value of your home.
+After they have completed their inspection, the appraiser will issue a final report stating the true value of your home.
 This report will contain the results of their inspection, market analysis, photos and any information about the amenities, condition or location that impact the value of the home.

 Can I Appeal an Appraisal?